Hot Springs Community Learning Center -growing our community from the seed

 Currently, Parent Fees make up just under 50% of the funding for our programs.
-Our goal is to eventually be able to provide 90% scholarship to those in need in exchange for volunteer services.
+Our goal is to eventually be able to provide 90% scholarship to those in need in exchange for task and Center maitnenace services.
 In that endeavor, we have created the Task Credit Program where community members, area churches, and businesses contribute a certain amount each month.
 HSCLC also participates in this program, contributing over $2000 dollars each month through donations, grants, and community type fund-raising events where all our families participate.
 The way HSCLC disperses these funds is through a Task Credit schedule.
 All the tasks have adollar value and (as performed) are credited on tuition statements to the participating families in need.
 These credits help make tuition more affordable while saving the Learning Center from paying for cleaning and maintenance services.

 Budget & Quality Food